-- Wheels: 16″/41cm alloy (two-wheel, packable design with push button quick release); common to Brompton and many kids’ bikes with readily available tubes and multiple tyre options
+- Wheels: 16″/41cm alloy (two-wheel, packable design with quick release); size common to Brompton and many kids’ bikes with readily available tubes and multiple tyre options

 - Recommended maximum capacity: 45kg (around 108 standard cans of beans/128 330ml cans of beer; weight of tow bar at hitch should not exceed 9kg).
 Some users report greatly exceeding this without issue